Check out these BFF articles!

 the present Jerusalem, ... the Jerusalem above

-The contrast shows us that with the New Testament era a spiritual Jerusalem became the new worship center.
-Because of the Holy Spirit, people can worship anywhere (cf. John 4).
+Paul’s contrast in Galatians 4 presents the New Testament era as the spiritual Jerusalem, the new worship center.
+Remember, he wrote this to those in Galatia, part of modern-day Turkey.
+People can worship anywhere because of the Holy Spirit (cf. John 4).
 Now this Hagar is Mount Sinai in Arabia, and corresponds to the present Jerusalem, for she is in slavery with her children.
 But the Jerusalem above is free; she is our mother.

 Galatians 4:25-26